 Carter was unanimously adjudged to be the winner after Ford fumbled under sustained pressure, most notably on the suggestion of the perceived overreaching sway exerted by Henry Kissinger, the Secretary of State, on American foreign policies under the Ford administration.
 The debate was organized and moderated by the League of Women Voters, who was also tasked with managing the 1980 and 1984 debate.

-The establishment of the non-profit and bipartisan Commission on Presidential Debates in 1987, tasked with managing and streamlining all future presidential debates, was initially viewed with skepticism by some, as it was co- supervised by the former chairman of the Republican and Democratic National Committees.
-However, the Commission has managed every single presidential debate since 1988, and will almost certainly administer the 2012 edition as well.
+The establishment of the non-profit and bipartisan Commission on Presidential Debates in 1987, tasked with managing and streamlining all future presidential debates, was initially viewed with skepticism by some as it was co- supervised by the former chairman of the Republican and Democratic National Committees.
+Nonetheless, the Commission has managed every single presidential debate since 1988.

 Today, the format and structure of presidential debates have been more or less settled, gleamed from years of trial and errors.
 But their effect on the voting public has been significantly reduced, consistent with the continuous drop in viewership which has fallen to sub-40 million figures in two of the last three election cycles (each of the 2012 debates drew over 60 million viewers).
 Nevertheless, presidential debates remain one of the most important tools available to the electorates in evaluating their presidential candidates.
 In the 2008 edition, 67% of voters who watched the three debates between President Barack Obama and Senator John McCain claimed to have been influenced by them.